-Belarus opposition wins rights prize, urges EU to be braver
+Belarus opposition calls for EU support as it collects prize

 “Standing for democracy and human rights is not interference, but it is duty of each self-respecting country,” she told EU lawmakers, speaking in English.
 “Your solidarity and your voice are important, but it is actions that matter.”

 Mass protests have gripped Belarus since official results from the Aug.
-9 presidential election gave Lukashenko a landslide victory over his widely popular rival, Tsikhanouskaya, and a sixth term in office.
+9 presidential election gave Lukashenko a landslide victory over his popular rival, Tsikhanouskaya, and a sixth term in office.
 She and her supporters refused to recognize the result, saying the vote was riddled with fraud, and some poll workers came forward to detail how the election was rigged in their areas.

 The EU also refuses to recognize the results and has imposed sanctions on Lukashenko and several of his associates.